sketchdee/RegExpTool-win/README.md

 #### (2) unzip JAVAFX SDK and modify the "runregexptool.bat",change the "--module-path".
 #### (3) Double click the "runregexptool.bat" in Windows explorer to run the ".jar" package.
 #### (4) The ".jar" package is created by maven, you can use the jar plugin in maven to creat it again.
+If you're struggling with which graphics library to use to implement your Windows, I would suggest you take a look at software based on this library.
+IDEA uses Swing, VS Code uses Electron, Visual Studio uses WPF, and you can also see that your KDE Plasma desktop is based on Qt.